srsran/srsRAN_Project_docs/docs/source/dev_guide/source/software_arch/source/CU_up/source/index.rst

 #####

 .. figure:: .imgs/CU_UP.png
-    :align: center
     :width: 30%

     srsRAN Project CU-UP implementation.

-The CU-UP, or Central Unit - User Plane, is the responsible for the handling of user plane messaging.
-Specifically the user plane part of the PDCP and SDAP protocols.
-In the srsRAN
-Project implementation of the CU-UP, there is four main components and four main interfaces.
+The CU-UP, or Central Unit - User Plane, is responsible for the handling of user plane messaging.
+Specifically the user plane aspect of the PDCP and SDAP protocols.
+In the implementation of the CU-UP, there are four main components and four main interfaces.
 The CU-UP communicates directly with the UPF in the 5G Core (via the N3 interface), the CU-UP (via the E1 interface), the DU-high (via the F1-u interface) and can also be connected to the near-RT RIC (via the E2 interface).

-:ref:`Back to top level architecture diagram <sw_overview>`.
+:ref:`Return to top level architecture diagram <sw_overview>`.

 **Components:**